SAP-docs/btp-business-application-studio/docs/Workspaces_in_SAP_Business_Application_Studio_0919ce1.md

 -   The `.vscode` folder can be part of the source control, so run configurations, tasks, and settings can be saved to Git and be managed per project.

--   Deletion of the project will delete all of its resources \(tasks, launch, settings\) and not only those under the project folder.
+-   Deletion of the project will delete all of its resources \(tasks, launch settings\) and not only those under the project folder.

 -   Third-party extensions may not work properly if the workspace is not set up as multi-root or only a project per workspace.